kmy-06/Personal-Website/README.md

 ### Still in development:

-##### I will publish the code once I fully modified & improved all the website code so that people who need can just copy and paste to use the code.
+##### I will publish the code once I fully modified & improved all the website code so that people who needs it can just copy and paste to build their own desired website.

 <h6> It is so good in phone mode, but it is super slow :( </h6>